 - You are now ready to cook.

 - After barbecuing you can continue to use your bowl as a fire pit by adding more wood straight after cooking.

 - Only burn dry wood – the dryer the wood, less smoke there will be!

-- To prolong the life of your fire bowl, thinly coat a layer of vegetable oil using kitchen towel or similar in-between uses.
+- To prolong the life of your fire bowl, when cold apply a thin layer of vegetable oil using kitchen towel or similar in-between uses.

 Our iron cooking accessories are coated with a protective oil before transportation, therefore you will need to carry out a traditional ‘seasoning’ process prior to use.

 - Burn off the coating by heating your iron cooking accessory on a medium heat (or over you lit fire bowl), let it cool and then wash in warm soapy water.